 The tenant can also dispute a significant rent increase when the tenancy is renewed with another fixed term agreement.
-However, they must sign the new agreement before lodging a Dispute resolution request (Form 16) with the RTA or applying online via RTA Web Services.
-The dispute request must be lodged within 30 days of entering into the new agreement.
+They must sign the new agreement before lodging a Dispute resolution request (Form 16) or applying online via RTA Web Services.
+After the tenant signs the new agreement, they have 30 days to lodge the request form or apply through RTA Web Services.